Traveling to Atlanta soon? Check out our foodie travel guide with Cool Restaurants in Atlanta.

 Friday & Saturday from 7 a.m. to 9 p.m.

 And like at corner bistros in Paris, I found myself ordering a few small plates to make a meal.
-And, of course, a glass of French rosé.
+And, of course, a glass of French rosé from their extensive wine list.

 The Smoked Trout Crouton ($10.50) was served with radishes, beans, cucumbers, and beets.
 I loved this and would order it again and again.

-The menu is comprised of classic French bistro offerings, such as pomme frites, quiche, and salami and/or prosciutto on buttered bread.
-You’ll also find a classic American burger here, as well as truffled penne au gratin and whole roasted chicken.
+Menu items here include classic French bistro offerings, with popular dishes such as pomme frites (french fries), quiche, and salami and/or prosciutto on buttered bread.
+You'll also find a classic American burger here, as well as truffled penne au gratin and whole roasted chicken.

 Bread and Butterfly